pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 What is more important is to have persistent identifiers, which any identification system should provide.

-The DOI system was made for a perfect world that is closed and centrally managed.
-It was made at a time when the idea of a World Wide Web was a bit more unstable.
-It was made at a time when web archiving wasn't even a thing, let alone a possible solution.

 social infrastructure (DOI names are backed by an organization dedicated to their growth and survival) is good, but not enough.